Defection of Viktor Belenko: Soviet Union

-A committee later visited Chuguyevka Air Base, and was shocked by what they found there.
-They immediately decided to improve conditions, and built a five-story government building, school, kindergarten, and other facilities.
-Treatment of pilots in the Russian Far East region improved.
+Belenko's defection also exposed Soviet officials to the living conditions of pilots stationed at remote airbases.
+A committee later visited Chuguyevka Air Base, where Belenko had been stationed, and was reportedly shocked by what they found.
+They promptly decided to improve conditions and amenities for pilots, constructing a five-story government building, a school, a kindergarten, and other recreational facilities.
+As a result, the treatment of pilots in the Russian Far East region improved.

-Prior to Belenko's defection, the outside world had very little knowledge about the MiG-25.
-The breaching of secrecy around the MiG-25 meant that it could be exported outside the Soviet Union, which it was.
-It was later operated by Algeria, Bulgaria, India, Iraq, Libya, and Syria.
-After the dissolution of the Soviet Union, it was also operated by the successor states Armenia, Belarus, Georgia, Kazakhstan, Russia, Turkmenistan and Ukraine.
+Before Belenko's defection, the MiG-25 was largely unknown outside the Soviet Union.
+The breach of secrecy allowed the aircraft to be exported abroad, and it was subsequently operated by Algeria, Bulgaria, India, Iraq, Libya, and Syria.
+Following the dissolution of the Soviet Union, the MiG-25 was also operated by its successor states of Armenia, Belarus, Georgia, Kazakhstan, Russia, Turkmenistan, and Ukraine.

 The MiG-31 Foxhound was already in development at the time of Belenko's defection and had first flown in September 1975.
 Belenko was aware of the "Super Foxbat" and informed the US after his defection.
 The MiG-31 was to gradually replace the MiG-25 in Soviet and later in Russian service.

 United States

 The US was relieved to discover that the MiG-25 was less advanced but still continued with development of the F-15, which was partly designed to counter the MiG-25.
 The MiG-25 was found to use nuvistors, presumably to provide its avionics with radiation hardening.

-The US was unable to keep Belenko's MiG-25P in 1976 but eventually obtained an Iraqi MiG-25 after the 2003 invasion of Iraq.
+The US was unable to keep Belenko's MiG-25P in 1976, but they eventually obtained an Iraqi MiG-25 after the 2003 invasion of Iraq.